Things To Do In East Devon

 We’re tucked away in the hills here at Stonehayes Farm, but just five minutes down the road is Honiton, an East Devon town famous for its associations with the lace making trade (Queen Victoria’s wedding dress was trimmed with Honiton lace).
 Three times a week a market lines the wide High Street, bringing a lively atmosphere to the town, but you’ll also find one-off shops, antique centres, an art gallery and some very good places to eat, like Bella Pizza, JK’s Bistro and The Holt.

 Families can take their pick!
-Just a few miles away is Wildwood Escot where you can see the animals, have a go on the zip wire, explore the maze and visit the Saxon village; there’s also Axe Valley Wildlife Park, which is particularly good for younger children, and The Donkey Sanctuary, home to over 500 happy donks, a farm themed play area, nature walk and café.
-Go to Beer and ride the land train at Pecorama or see the underground caverns at Beer Quarry Caves; at Seaton you can ride the tram to Colyton or have a prehistoric adventure at Seaton Jurassic, and one of the biggest attractions in the South West, Crealy Theme Park is only half an hour away.
+One of the biggest attractions in the South West, Crealy Theme Park & Resort is only half an hour away, but closer still is Wildwood Escot where you can see the animals, have a go on the zip wire, explore the maze and visit the Saxon village.
+There’s also Axe Valley Wildlife Park, which is particularly good for younger children, and The Donkey Sanctuary, home to over 500 happy donks, a farm themed play area, nature walk and café.

 There is so much to do!
-Put the pedal to the metal at Dunkeswell Raceway, try pursuits like clay shooting, paintballing and quad biking at Devon Activity Centre, see the countryside on horseback with Devenish Pitt Farm Riding School, go for something completely different with Little Orchard Alpacas or Peak Hill Llamas.
-See the stars at The Norman Lockyer Observatory, move the earth at Diggerland, cheer on the nags at Exeter Racecourse, play Tarzan at Go Ape Haldon Forest Park, or take a cruise along the Jurassic Coast with Stuart Line Cruises.
+Put the pedal to the metal at Mansell Raceway, try pursuits like clay shooting, paintballing and quad biking at Devon Activity Centre, see the countryside on horseback with Devenish Pitt Farm Riding School, go for something completely different with Little Orchard Alpacas or Peak Hill Llamas.
+See the stars at The Norman Lockyer Observatory, cheer on the nags at Exeter Racecourse, play Tarzan at Go Ape Haldon Forest Park, or take a cruise along the Jurassic Coast with Stuart Line Cruises.
 Phew!

 So you see, there’s no shortage of things for you to do on your holidays in Devon, and you'll find plenty more inspiration on our Things To Do pages.
 On the other hand, you needn’t go far at all because don’t forget, we have 15 acres here that’s all yours to wander as you wish; go and play, have picnics, take a stroll, lie in the sun; it’s your holiday, it’s up to you!